Your breath is your power, in and out of birth. Your breath can ground you emotionally and physically >>

 The Cardinal Movements unfold as follows

-Listening to your body & Intuition: let it guide you into positions that feel right to you
+Listening to your body and intuition: let it guide you into positions that feel right to you

 We want to slow things down as baby is moving along your pelvic floor and emerging from your vulva.

-Baby’s head on your pelvic floor will bring you back into your body just in time to focus on relaxing and contracting the pelvic floor.
+Baby’s head on your pelvic floor will bring you back into your body just in time to focus on relaxing and contracting the pelvic floor, allowing you to gain control of how you push.

 Your tissues and ligaments are in the best condition to stretch at this point in your life.
 Your tissues have softened all through pregnancy and labor from hormones and down ward pressure.